rmusser01/Infosec_Reference/Draft/Draft/BIOS UEFI Attacks Defenses.md

 [Debug Agent Based UEFI Debugging](https://software.intel.com/en-us/articles/xdb-agent-based-uefi-debug)
-* The IntelÆ System Debugger now supports non-JTAG based debug of UEFI BIOS, this requires the use of a target-side debug agent and a USB or serial connection to the debug agent.
-This article takes you through the steps necessary and the the debug methodology used bey the IntelÆ System Debugger to use this method to supplement the pure JTAG based UEFI debug method it also supports
+* The Intel¬Æ System Debugger now supports non-JTAG based debug of UEFI BIOS, this requires the use of a target-side debug agent and a USB or serial connection to the debug agent.
+This article takes you through the steps necessary and the the debug methodology used bey the Intel¬Æ System Debugger to use this method to supplement the pure JTAG based UEFI debug method it also supports

 [Official UEFI Site - Specs](http://www.uefi.org/specsandtesttools)